OsirisML/OsirisML/README.md

 **Additional Steps**

-5. Mine for optimal parameters specific to the .csv file with `param_finder_xgboost_from_csv.py`.
-Note there is an alternative param miner script that takes 4 .npy files as input instead of a single .csv.
+5. Mine for optimal parameters specific to the .csv file with `hyperparameter_tuning.py`.
+Note there is an alternative param miner script in deprecated that takes 4 .npy files as input instead of a single .csv.

 -> Modify the param_grid to specify the parameters to mine for.

 See `https://xgboost.readthedocs.io/en/stable/parameter.html` for all parameters.

 6. Retrain model on additional CSV data with `model/trainmodel.py`.
 Run `python3 model/trainmodel.py` for usage.